Chris Villaire, CFP®

 How often should I meet with my CFP?

-Most ongoing planning relationships involve quarterly check-ins plus ad hoc conversations when something changes.
+Most ongoing planning relationships involve annual check-ins plus ad hoc conversations when something changes.
 At minimum, you should have a substantive review at least once a year to make sure your plan still reflects your current situation.
 More frequent contact usually makes sense during major life transitions.

 What's the difference between a CFP and a CPA?